 NIJ is organized to align our internal structure and processes with the research needs of the field and the priorities of the Administration.
-We are led by a presidentially appointed director and are organized into seven offices — the Office of the Director and two science and three support offices.
+We are led by a presidentially appointed director and are organized into eight offices — leadership offices, science office, and two support offices.
 Two deputy directors have responsibility for the science and support offices respectively.

 Each of the science offices is composed of scientists from specific groups of scientific disciplines — social and behavioral scientists, forensic scientists, and physical scientists and engineers.
 While our science offices are organized into specific focus areas for administrative purposes, they operate in a multidisciplinary and collaborative way.

-- The Office of Research, Evaluation, and Technology — encourages and supports research, development and evaluation to further the understanding of causes and correlates of crime and violence; methods of crime prevention and control; and criminal justice system responses to crime and violence.
+- Office of Research, Evaluation, and Technology — encourages and supports research, development and evaluation to further the understanding of causes and correlates of crime and violence; methods of crime prevention and control; and criminal justice system responses to crime and violence.